“IT’S ONE OF THE BEST EXPERIENCES THAT I HAD“

 “THE AMAZING THING ABOUT THAT TRIP IN SRI LANKA IS THE LANDSCAPE ACTUALLY SLOWLY REVEALS ITSELF”

 Terence: Ah, yes, and something even more.
-Two things: One, the amazing thing about that trip in Sri Lanka is the landscape actually slowly reveals itself, it’s a really amazing road trip.
-And then suddenly you’re in the coastline.
+Two things: One, the amazing thing about that trip to Sri Lanka is the landscape actually slowly reveals itself, it’s a really amazing road trip.
+And then suddenly you’re on the coastline.
 And then suddenly, you’re in the tea plantation.
 So that for me was the beauty of Sri Lanka and also, of course, the beautiful people that you’ve met along the way.

 Julian Carnall: Because of the nature of the trip you’re very quickly going off the tourist path.
 I mean, you drive where you want to drive, right?
 So you’re not forced to go from A to B to C.

 “IT REALLY CHANGED THE WAY I TRAVELLED”

 Terence: I’m not sure if I told you but I’d like to take this opportunity to thank you for the Sri Lanka trip because it really changed the way I travelled.
 How you guys designed the experience itself, it pushes you out of your comfort zone.
 You’re forced to actually go and talk to locals and ask questions.
 And of course, that particular challenge where you have to cook with a local, knock on someone’s door.
 For me, that left a big mark.
 That’s how I actually started travelling after that.
 It’s not just to eat with the locals, but to actually connect.
 That trip was amazing for me because it made me realise that it’s possible to just knock on someone’s door and share a meal with them.
 I realised once you book your hotel and your tours, you actually eliminate any possibility of meeting the locals.
 That for me was really an eye-opener.